 Lay down the Facts

-Now that you have your video evidence, the cold hard facts might seal the deal—convincing your partner to book an appointment with his or her doctor.
+Now that you have your video evidence, the cold hard facts might seal the deal—convincing your partner to book an appointment with his or her snore specialist.
 Snoring is a common sleep disrupter (at least for the one subjected to the symphony of sawing), and it can go hand-in-hand with sleep apnea.
 In fact, most people with sleep apnea also struggle with snoring.
 Approximately 59% of people share a bed with someone who snores.
 About 18 million Americans suffer from sleep apnea, a condition in which breathing repeatedly stops during sleep.

 Sleep apnea is so much more than an annoyance that keeps you from your beauty rest.
 Sleep apnea can pose some serious health risks.
 In addition to putting the person at risk for developing obesity, type 2 diabetes, and Alzheimer’s, sleep apnea can lead to chronic sleep deprivation.
 This can hinder the person’s ability to focus, cause periods of microsleep (brief lapses in consciousness), and can make it difficult to safely perform daily tasks, like driving a car.
 Drowsy driving is extremely dangerous and it can be a side effect of sleep apnea.